Commitment and Consistency

 Why did the individuals feel significantly more confident after the bet was placed?
 The Canadian psychologists concluded that this is because we, as humans, are designed to remain consistent with our prior commitments.

-The New York City beach crime study was conducted by psychologist Thomas Moriarty.
+Psychologist Thomas Moriarty conducted the New York City beach crime study.
 Moriarty conducted the study to prove that individuals are psychologically driven to remain consistent with their previous actions.
 But beyond that he also wanted to prove that, within certain scenarios, this psychological influence drives individuals to act in ways that are clearly contrary to their own best interest.

 To prove these claims, Moriarty ran a study in which he staged thefts on a beach in New York City.
 He wanted to see if bystanders would risk being harmed to stop the crime.
 Within these scenarios, one accomplice would set their blanket down on the beach next to an individual, which is the experimental subject.
 The accomplice would then take a stroll, leaving the blanket, a radio, and a few other belongings.
 During this time, another accomplice would pose as the thief.
 They would run past the now vacant blanket and take off with the radio.
 In these scenarios, the experimental subjects, or the bystanders, were reluctant to stop the thief.
 In fact, only four out of 20 observed individuals tried to stop the crime from taking place.